Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Approach

 To study the relationship between retrieval and RAG, we independently evaluate retrieval models outside of the RAG pipelines to assess the system effectiveness.
 We evaluate on both coverage-based and relevance-based metrics.

 To measure information coverage, we derive nugget qrels from the nuggets in each RAG collection.
-Specifically for RAG24, since the nugget-document alignment (i.e., the mapping of nuggets to documents containing them) was never recorded (nor completely assessed), we use the same Llama 70B model to judge each relevant document for each nugget in the topic.
-When assuming a document is relevant if it contains a nugget, our LLM-Judge achieves a precision of 69\% and a recall of 90\% across all 55 topics compared to the RAG24 relevance judgments.
-Given that the relevance assessment in RAG24 does not require a document to be considered relevant based on nuggets residing in it, we believe this accuracy is reasonable, and the LLM-judged nugget-document alignment can be used to evaluate retrieval effectiveness for the purpose of this study.\footnote{Since RAG24 did not publish an overview paper, we instead directly communicated with TREC organizers to verify.
-We will release the prompt and the judged labels upon publication.}
+Specifically for RAG24, since the nugget-document alignment (i.e., the mapping of nuggets to documents containing them) was never recorded (nor completely assessed), we use Llama-70B-Instruct to judge whether each relevant document contains each nugget in the topic.
+We acknowledge the potential for circularity here, since the same model family is used in our RAG pipelines.
+To mitigate this, we verify the LLM-judge against the TREC RAG24 human relevance assessments: treating a document as nugget-relevant if it contains the nugget, our judge achieves a precision of 69\% and a recall of 90\% across all 55 topics.
+The precision gap reflects the expected mismatch between nugget-level and document-level relevance definitions, TREC assessors labeled documents relevant without requiring them to contain a specific nugget, rather than LLM bias toward any particular retrieval system.
+We therefore consider the LLM-judged nugget-document alignment sufficiently reliable for evaluating retrieval effectiveness, while acknowledging this as a limitation of the study.

 We report three coverage metrics, $\alpha$-nDCG, nDCG using the nugget-based qrels, and Subtopic Recall (StRecall).
 We use a rank cutoff at 20 for NeuCLIR24 and RAG24, whereas we use a cutoff of 10 for WikiVideo since there are at most 10 relevant videos for each query by design.